On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

-Certain parts of the constructive proofs for the two minimax theorems given, namely the minimax theorem for cone-leveled sets (relation (\ref{eq:1.2}); Theorem \ref{th:3.1}) and the minimax theorem for bases (relation (\ref{eq:1.3}); Theorem \ref{th:3.3}), are standard.
-In fact, similar reduction methods of conic programs used here appear in the original works of von Neumann \cite{VonNeumann1944-VONTOG-4} and Dantzig \cite{dantzig2016linear}, in the context of linear programming.
-The difficulty of generalizing these reduction methods to the infinite-dimensional case can be spotted in the far more general conic form of the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$}, in comparison to that of the linear programs \hyperlink{LPI}{$(I)$} and \hyperlink{LPII}{$(II)$}.
-In order to achieve the natural extension of such methods, we utilize the geometrical structure of cone-leveled sets (see Lemma \ref{lem:3.2}), and the properties of strictly positive functionals related to the interiors of closed convex cones in reflexive spaces \cite[Theorem 3.6]{casini2010cones}.
+Further, we show that in the special case where the strategy sets $S,\;T$ of the players are \textit{bases} of convex cones defined over reflexive Banach spaces (see Definition \ref{def:2.2} and \cite{casini2010cones}), strong duality of the -- associated with the game -- primal-dual pair always holds and it implies the minimax equation Certain parts of the constructive proofs for the two minimax theorems given, namely the minimax theorem for cone-leveled sets (relation (\ref{eq:1.2}); Theorem \ref{th:3.1}) and the minimax theorem for bases (relation (\ref{eq:1.3}); Theorem \ref{th:3.3}), are standard and similar reduction methods of conic programs used here appear in the original works of von Neumann \cite{VonNeumann1944-VONTOG-4} and Dantzig \cite{dantzig1956constructive, dantzig2016linear}, as well as in \cite{ickstadt2024semidefinite}, in the context of linear programming and semidefinite programming, respectively.
+The difficulty of generalizing these methods to the infinite-dimensional case can be spotted in the far more general conic form of the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$}, in comparison to that of the linear programs \hyperlink{LPI}{$(P-LP)$} and \hyperlink{LPII}{$(D-LP)$}.
+In order to achieve the natural extension of such methods, we introduce a notion of ``equivalence" between two convex programs (Definition \ref{def:equivalence}), and then utilize the geometrical structure of cone-leveled sets (Lemma \ref{lem:3.4}) and properties of strictly positive functionals related to the interiors of closed convex cones in reflexive spaces \cite[Theorem 3.6]{casini2010cones}.